Jazz in the Eastern Bloc

 Each socialist country developed its own style of dealing with jazz.
 The situation was most favorable for jazz in

-The People's Republic of Poland was a socialist state existing from 1944 to 1989 within the borders of present-day Poland.
+The Polish People's Republic was a socialist state in the political sphere of the Soviet Union from 1944 to 1989.
+Its borders correspond to those of present-day Poland.
 The single socialist party of the one-party state was the communist Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR).

 Sopot is a city in the north of Poland and is inhabited by 35,000 people.
 The city is located in the Pomeranian Voivodeship (Polish: Pomorskie) north of Gdańsk (German: Danzig), directly on the Baltic Sea.
 Sopot is a well-known spa town in Poland and is part of the Trójmiasto (literally 'Tri-City') agglomeration of the cities of Gdańsk, Gdynia and Sopot.